bryansteiner/gpu-passthrough-tutorial/README.md

     Part 3: Creating the VM
 </h3>

 We're ready to begin creating our VM.
 There are basically two options for how to achieve this: (1) If you prefer a GUI approach, then follow the rest of this tutorial.
 (2) If you prefer bash scripts, take a look at YuriAlek's series of [GPU-passthrough scripts](https://gitlab.com/YuriAlek/vfio) and customize them to fit your needs.
 The main difference between these two methods lies with the fact that the scripting approach uses [bare QEMU](https://manpages.debian.org/stretch/qemu-system-x86/qemu-system-x86_64.1.en.html) CLI commands, while the GUI approach uses [virt-manager](https://virt-manager.org/).
-Virt-manager essentially builds on-top of the QEMU base-layer and adds other features + complexity.<sup>[9](#footnote9)</sup>
+Virt-manager essentially builds on-top of the QEMU base-layer and adds other features + complexity.<div name="return9"><sup>[9](#footnote9)</sup></div>

 Go ahead and start virt-manager from your list of applications.
 Select the button on the top left of the GUI to create a new VM: